Elementary School

 Main Lesson Topics: vocabulary, phonemic awareness, poetry, drama, place value, word problems, estimation, fables, and saint stories, nature stories, nature walks

-Special Subject Lessons: French, German, singing, pentatonic flute, watercolor painting, beeswax modeling, crayon drawing, form drawing, knitting, physical education
+Special Subject Lessons: Foreign language, singing, pentatonic flute, watercolor painting, beeswax modeling, crayon drawing, form drawing, knitting, physical education

 Waldorf School of St. Louis